-Winner of the Tony Award for Best Play and the Olivier Award for Best New Comedy, this ruthlessly comic study of middle class parenting by the author of Art, is one of the most successful plays ever in the history of the West End.
+Winner of the Tony Award for Best Play and the Olivier Award for Best New Comedy, this ruthlessly comic study of middle-class parenting by the author of Art, is one of the most successful plays ever in the history of the West End.

-When eleven-year-old Ferdinand hits eleven-year-old Bruno with a stick in a playground punch-up and knocks out two of his teeth, the combatants’ enlightened parents decide to meet to talk things over civilly.
+When 11-year-old Ferdinand hits eleven-year-old Bruno with a stick in a playground punch-up and knocks out two of his teeth, the combatants’ enlightened parents decide to meet to talk things over civilly.
 But once the niceties are done with and the drink starts flowing, it is the parents who turn into spoiled brats.

 God of Carnage is directed by award-winning director Lindsay Posner who has worked extensively in the West End and at the Royal Court Theatre, the Royal Shakespeare Company and the National Theatre.

-Olivier Award winning designer Peter McKintosh’s numerous credits include Crazy For You and The 39 Steps.
+Olivier Award winning designer Peter McKintosh’s numerous credits include Crazy for You and The 39 Steps.